Chincha Islands War: Battle of Callao

-Admiral Mendez Núñez, displeased at having to resort to destroying defenseless targets such as Valparaiso and with the inconclusive result at Abtao, decided to change tactics and to attack a heavily defended port.
+Admiral Mendez Núñez, displeased at having to resort to destroying defenseless targets such as Valparaíso and with the inconclusive result at Abtao, decided to change tactics and to attack a heavily defended port.
 As a result, he set sail for the Peruvian port city of Callao.
 The Battle of Callao took place on May 2 after which both sides claimed victory.
 Peruvian defenders claimed that they had halted the Spanish from regaining their lost authority and prestige in South America, prevented them from enforcing their demands upon Peru, and forced the withdrawal of the Spanish fleet, which was technically correct since Peruvian cannons fired the last shots in the battle.
 The Spanish claimed to have visited punishment upon its former colony.
 Spanish guns had managed to cause only limited damage to defenses, and most of the cannons, artillery, and buildings in Callao itself survived the battle intact.

 Aftermath

 Whether the suspicions of a Spanish scheme to recapture its former colonies had any basis in fact is unknown.
 Many in South America saw Spain's meddling in Latin America and its occupation of the Chincha Islands as proof of a long-range Spanish plot to reassert its influence over its previous colonial territories.
 The force sent by Spain, on the other hand, amounted to a mere squadron of ships with negligible capabilities for landing forces, and its intention may have been only to seize the islands for their valuable fertiliser resources as reparations and to regain some of Spain's lost prestige.
 Regardless of the reason behind the conflict, Spain found it impossible to hold its positions.
 With all ports south of Colombia closed to it for coaling and provisioning, the Spanish fleet withdrew from patrolling the South American coastline, vacated the Chincha Islands, and returned to Spain via the Philippines, completing a circumnavigation of the globe to do so.

 Over the following several years, Spain and the republics agreed to peace treaties that formally ended the war: